academic-resources/odin/stylings.md

 ### ** Intro :
 >
 CSS3 offers a whole lot of interesting functionality that you didn't know about but will really help you make your sites into something special.
-Just be conscious of browser compatibility issues -- some of these aren't available on older browsers.**
+Just be conscious of browser compatibility issues -- some of these aren't available on older browsers :**

 ---